-COVID-19 pandemic, however, has provided a stark reminder of the need and significance of vaccines and a robust national vaccination program.
+The success of the nation's vaccination programs has enabled many individuals to forget about the impact of many vaccine-preventable diseases, such as polio, that once wreaked havoc.
+The COVID-19 pandemic, however, has provided a stark reminder of the need and significance of vaccines and a robust national vaccination program.
 The National Immunization Program must receive strong and sustained funding.
-The Lung Association asks for funding to enhance COVID-19 vaccination, bolster our immunization infrastructure and address any gaps in routine immunizations that may have emerged as a result of the pandemic.
+The Lung Association asks for funding to enhance COVID-19 vaccination, bolster the nation's immunization infrastructure and address any gaps in routine immunizations that may have emerged as a result of the pandemic.

-Provide \$46.1 billion for the National Institutes of Health (NIH)
+Provide \$46.4 billion for the National Institutes of Health (NIH)